quixio/quix-samples/python/transformations/Interpolation/README.md

 # Interpolating function

 This Python project performs linear interpolations over a selected parameter list.
-- It calculates the time delta between the last data received.
+- It calculates the time delta between the last data parameters received.
 - It calculates the average of the last two parameters received.

 ![graph](Interpolation.png?raw=true)